russellmatt66/imhd-CUDA/examples/README.md

 - Python file to map from the linear index of the data arrays, l, to the tensor indices (i, j, k).

 # Current Tasks
-(1) Visualize initial conditions
-- `./vtk/ics_test_gds`
--- Writes data directly to storage from the device
-- `./vtk/ics_test_hostbuf`
--- Writes data to storage via a bounce buffer through the host